snblaise/snblaise/README.md

 - 🔭 I’m currently working on **AWS**

-- 🌱 I’m currently growing my expertise in **Container Security, Cloud Security Public Cloud Security, and Microservice security Data Pipelines**
+- 🌱 I’m currently growing my expertise in **Container Security, Cloud Security, and Microservice security**

 - 👯 I’m looking to collaborate on **GitHub**